Mourad Benhamida

 Mourad Benhamida (born 18 January 1986) is a French footballer who plays as defender for French lower league side Vaulx-en-Velin FC.

 Career

 Olympique Lyon

-Born in Villeurbanne, Rhône, Benhamida was trained in the youth sections and player development program of Olympique Lyon.
+Born in Villeurbanne, Rhône, Benhamida was trained in the youth sections and player development program of Lyon.

-He was known for his prowess in the ranks of the Olympique Lyon's junior amateur team, playing in the CFA 2 that he captained.
-In April 2006, Olympique Lyonnais' president Jean-Michel Aulas announced that Benhamida would sign a one-year professional contract with the club alongside fellow young hope and France U-18 international Grégory Bettiol.
+He was known for his prowess in the ranks of the Lyon's junior amateur team, playing in the CFA 2 that he captained.
+In April 2006, Lyon' president Jean-Michel Aulas announced that Benhamida would sign a one-year professional contract with the club alongside fellow young hope and France U-18 international Grégory Bettiol.
 Both helped their team win the second division Amateur Championship to get promoted in the CFA.

-He was considered part of the young generation of promising players formed by Olympique Lyonnais who were signed by the club (sometimes before being sold to other outfits) like: Jérémy Berthod, Karim Benzema, Hatem Ben Arfa, Bryan Bergougnoux, Grégory Bettiol, and Jérémy Clément.
+He was considered part of the young generation of promising players formed by Lyon who were signed by the club (sometimes before being sold to other outfits) like: Jérémy Berthod, Karim Benzema, Hatem Ben Arfa, Bryan Bergougnoux, Grégory Bettiol, and Jérémy Clément.